 All vehicles that are titled or registered in Utah for the first time are required to complete a Vehicle Identification Number (VIN) inspection.
 Form TC-661, Certificate of Inspection must be completed by a DMV employee, designated contractor, peace officer, licensed dealer, or a certified safety inspector.
 Note that this may be completed by a DMV employee at the time of registration.

-I need extra time for my safety and emissions inspections.
+I need extra time for my inspections.
 How do I get a temporary permit?

 How do I replace a lost registration, license plate, or decal?